 Here is a list of interior design solutions, which are picture-perfect, but absolutely impractical for different reasons.

-This has been a trend in a recent couple of years.
+This has been a trend in the last couple of years.
 I must admit, I also love this trend.
 A nice bathroom in the middle of the room looks stunning.
-It gives such a bohemian vibe and comfort, you could only dream of.
+It gives such a bohemian vibe and comfort; you could only dream of.
 But here are some problems with this solution.
 First of all, it doesn’t have a showerhead and you can make a pretty shower curtain around, that would still look stunning.
-So you will end up taking a shower while sitting.
-Second, it is a difficult task from a technical point of you to connect the bathtub with a pipe system.
+So, you will end up taking a shower while sitting.
+Second, it is a challenging task from a technical point of view to connect the bathtub with a pipe system.

 Moreover, all those pipes would be nearly impossible to hide.
-And finally, splashes of water will be all over the place and could damage carpet, parquette or whatever floor you have.
-So the question is, is it worth the pretty Instagram photo?
+And finally, splashes of water will be all over the place and could damage carpet, parquetted or whatever floor you have.
+So, the question is, is it worth the pretty Instagram photo?

 I personally prefer open shelves in the kitchen.
-Even now, writing this article, if I have to choose closed cupboards and open shelves, I still would prefer open shelves.
-The impracticality here comes down to the mess that your shelves become unless you keep things in the exact places and it always looks as in day 1.
-Besides, it’s a massive dust collector and you have to make sure you clean shelves and everything you store in them often enough.
+Even now, drafting this article, if I must choose closed cupboards and open shelves, I still would prefer open shelves.
+The impracticality here comes down to the mess that your shelves become unless you keep things in the exact places, and it always looks as on day one.
+Besides, it’s a massive dust collector and you must make sure you clean shelves and everything you store in them often enough.

 I guess it’s already known to everyone, glossy furniture shows fingerprints and dust.
 Push-to-open systems are nice, but that only means you will be touching the glossy surface even more often and good luck with cleaning that.
 If I am correct, IKEA even published a manual on how to clean such surfaces.
 As a fix, if you still love glossy furniture in the kitchen, choose door handles and avoid push-to-open systems.

 In Europe, it is common to walk at home without wearing shoes.
 So wooden floors and carpets are something we appreciate and keep clean at any time.
-Keeping wall-to-wall carpeting clean is a challenge.
-If you have a carpet or a rug, that you can easily change in case you spilt something unwashable, a wall-to-wall solution is not going to be as easy.
+Keeping wall-to-wall carpet clean is a challenge.
+If you have a carpet or a rug, that you can easily change in case you spilt something that is not washable, a wall-to-wall solution is not going to be as easy.